By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 Obviously long-haul flight are worse than short-haul as your eyes are exposed to the dryer atmosphere for longer but the advice for both are the same – take your lubricant eye drops!

-It is important to bear in mind that part of your post-surgery care is for you to attend two follow-up appointments.
-The first appointment is a day after surgery.
-The second appointment is usually scheduled for 5-7 days after the initial follow-up appointment.
-We do ask that you attend both these appointments before flying, which does mean it’s likely to be a full week after your surgery before you are able to fly to accommodate these follow-ups
+It is important to bear in mind that part of your post-surgery care is for you to attend 2 follow-up appointments.
+The first is a day after the surgery, the second appointment is usually scheduled 3 months after the initial follow-up appointment.
+We do ask that you attend the first appointment before flying, which does mean you will be unable to fly until at least 2 days after your treatment.

 Looking for more information on what sets our laser eye surgery apart?
 Our laser eye surgery brochure contains all the information you need.
 View our brochure page to receive your free download.